bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 | ---- | ----------- |
 | 200 | Success |

-This request returns a list containing the block IDs and the number of uploads of this block, sorted by the number of uploads.
-This is useful to adjust the `COW_MIN_UPLOAD_DELAY`.
+This request returns a list containing the cluster IDs and the number of uploads, sorted by the number of uploads.
+This is useful if you want to fine-tune `COW_MIN_UPLOAD_DELAY`.

 ### /api/File/Status